mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 Now that you have a .cs file, bring in your texture file (a .png image file that you have made) and put it in the folder with this .cs file.
 Make sure read [Autoload](https://github.com/tModLoader/tModLoader/wiki/Basic-Autoload) so you know how to satisfy what the computer expects for its filename and folder structure.

 # Framed vs FrameImportant Tiles
 There are 2 different types of Tiles.
 One type is the regular tiles that are 1x1 (width of 1, height of 1) and adjust themselves as you place similar tiles next to them.
-These will be referred to as "Framed" tiles in this guide.
+These will be referred to as "Framed" tiles in this guide, but are also known as "Terrain" tiles.
 The other type are the tiles that do not change automatically, which we will call "FrameImportant" tiles.
 These tiles are usually larger than 1x1 so another name for them could be "MultiTiles".
+"Furniture" tiles is also another name for these tiles.

 Here is an example of the sprite of a Framed tile:
 ![](https://i.imgur.com/vtH5d8n.png)